 Network Access Controls, or NACs, check the security of any user trying to access a network.
 So, for example, if you are trying to come up with a solution for the security threat of your competition stealing company information from private parts of the company's website, applying network access controls or NACs is an excellent solution.

-(Access Control List), which indicates user permissions to various assets and resources.
+Part of implementing effective NAC is to have an ACL (Access Control List), which indicates user permissions to various assets and resources.
 Your NAC might also include steps such as; encryption, digital signatures, ACLs, verifying IP addresses, user names, and checking cookies for web pages.

 6. Implementing Intrusion Prevention